Pet insurance is actually a lot like car insurance.

 Pet insurance policies cover treatment for accidents and illnesses to your dog or cat.
 Car insurance policies cover repairs after an accident or injury to passengers.

-We work with hundreds of pet owners every day and one of the most common questions we get is, “What does pet insurance cover?”
+We work with hundreds of pet parents every day and one of the most common questions we get is, “What does pet insurance cover?”

 Sometimes the best way to explain how something works is to make an analogy with something more familiar, like, say, car insurance.

 First of all, both pet insurance and car insurance provide coverage for anything unexpected.
-For example, if your pet breaks a leg or is diagnosed with cancer, you’re covered.
+For example, if your pet is hit by a car and breaks a leg, you’re covered.
 And if you get in a fender bender and damage your car and your passenger breaks her arm, you’re covered.

 Pet insurance does not cover your annual exams, vaccinations or heartworm medication.
 Basically anything that is routine and expected.
 Similarly, car insurance does not cover you for new tires, oil changes or 5,000 maintenance.